 The maps have been produced at the landscape scale and are more indicative at a local scale; site visits should be conducted before any management decisions are taken.
-The habitat/land use dataset was derived from analysis of 2 m Pleiades, 10 m Sentinel-1 and Sentinel-2 imagery, 12 m WorldDEMDigital Terrain Modeland 30m and SRTM (elevation) data.
-Details of the data processing and habitat mapping methodology are provided in the accompanying habitat report.
+The habitat/land use dataset was derived from analysis of 10m Sentinel-1 and Sentinel-2 satellite imagery, along with 30m Landsat and SRTM (elevation) data and is discussed in the accompanying habitat report.